 Paul Accepted by Apostles and Others

 18 Then after three years I went up to Jerusalem to visit Peter, and stayed with him fifteen days.
 19 But of the other apostles I saw no one except James, the Lord’s brother.
-20 Now about the things which I write to you, behold, before God, I’m not lying.
+20 Now about the things which I write to you, before God, I’m not lying.
 21 Then I came to the regions of Syria and Cilicia.
-22 I was still unknown by face to the assemblies of Judea which were in Christ, 23 but they only heard: “He who once persecuted us now preaches the faith that he once tried to destroy.”
+22 I was still personally unknown to the churches of Judea which were in Christ, 23 but they only heard: “He who once persecuted us now preaches the faith that he once tried to destroy.”
 24 So they glorified God in me.

 God Judges the Earth